Toporikova-Lab/Behavioral-Analysis-2025/README.md

 Paste this path in place of the "--FILENAME HERE--" at the top of the **daily_script.R** file.
 Make sure to use forward slashes instead of backslashes in the path.

+Also set the section 2 start day.
+For example, if you are looking at this LD to DD experiment, day 7 is the first day of DD, so set it as 7.

 The top of your **daily_script.R** file should look something like this:

 ### Running the Script